Position

 Size

-These trees will grow to a height of between 4 and 6 mts.
-They will fruit after two years and reach total fertility at four years.
+These trees will grow to a height of 4 to 6 m.
+They should fruit after two years and reach total fertility at four years.

 Soil Type